vivocha/bot-sdk/README.md

 See:

 - `sample`: dead simple bot Agent and Manager plus a Bot Filter, read and use the `examples/http-requests/sample.http` file to learn more and to run them;
-- `dummy-bot`: a simple bot (Agent and Manager) able to understand some simple "commands".
+- `dummy-bot`: a simple bot (Agent and Manager) able to understand some simple "commands" to return several types of messages, including quick replies and templates.
 Read and use the `examples/http-requests/dummy-bot.http` file to learn more and to run and interact with them.
 - `sample-wit`: a simple bot using Wit.ai platform.

+**TIP:** For a quick start learning about formats of requests, responses and messages bodies, including quick replies and templates, just see the [Dummy Bot](https://github.com/vivocha/bot-sdk/blob/master/examples/dummy-bot.ts) code.

 ---